4d/docs/website/translated_docs/es/settings/security.md

     -   **User List in Alphabetical Order** (only available if the previous option is checked): When this option is checked, the list of users in the password entry dialog box is sorted by alphabetical order.

 -   **Users can change their password**: When this option is checked, a **Change** button is displayed in the User Identification dialog box.
 This button lets the user access a dialog box that can be used to change their password (for more information about this dialog box, refer to the "Modification of password by user" in [Ensuring system maintenance](https://doc.4d.com/4Dv19/4D/19/Access-system-overview.300-5416896.en.html)).
 If desired, you can hide the **Change** button so that users cannot modify their passwords.
-To do so, just uncheck this option.
+Para ello, desmarque esta opción.

 ## Opciones

 -   **Filtering of commands and project methods in the formula editor and 4D Write Pro documents** For security reasons, by default 4D restricts access to the commands, functions and project methods in the [Formula editor](https://doc.4d.com/4Dv19/4D/19/Formula-editor.200-5416596.en.html) in Application mode or added to multistyle areas or 4D Write Pro documents: only certain 4D functions and project methods that have been explicitly declared using the [SET ALLOWED METHODS](https://doc.4d.com/4dv19/help/command/en/page805.html) command can be used.
 You can completely or partially remove this filtering using the following options.
     -   **Enabled for all** (default option): Access to commands, functions and project methods is restricted for all users, including the Designer and the Administrator.
     -   **Disable for the Designer and the Administrator**: This option grants full access to 4D commands and to methods only for the Designer and Administrator.
 It can be used to set up an unlimited access mode to commands and methods while remaining in control of the operations carried out.
 During the development phase, this mode can be used to freely test all the formulas, reports, and so on.
 During operation, it can be used to set up secure solutions that allow access to commands and methods on a temporary basis.
 This consists in changing the user (via the [CHANGE CURRENT USER](https://doc.4d.com/4dv19R/help/command/en/page289.html) command) before calling a dialog box or starting a printing process that requires full access to the commands, then returning to the original user when the specific operation is completed. **Note:** If full access has been enabled using the previous option, this option will have no effect.
     -   **Disabled for all**: This option disables control within formulas.
 When this option is checked, users have access to all the 4D commands and plug-ins as well as all project methods (except for invisible ones). **Note:** This option takes priority over the [SET ALLOWED METHODS](https://doc.4d.com/4dv19R/help/command/en/page805.html) command.
-When it is checked, this command does nothing.
+Cuando se selecciona, este comando no hace nada.

 -   **Enable User Settings**: You need to check this option to be able to display separated dialog boxes for user settings.
 When this option is checked, up to three dialog boxes are available: **Structure Settings**, **User Settings**, and **User Settings for Data File**.
 For more information, refer to [User settings](../Desktop/user-settings.md).